ulrichallen/ulrichallen/README.md

 ## 📂 Repository Structure

-## 💻 Demo Notebook

-> 📍 `notebooks/phishing-detection-distilbert.ipynb`
-This notebook shows how to fine-tune and use DistilBERT to classify phishing vs. legitimate emails using labeled text data.

-## 🎥 Video Presentation

-👉 Watch the 10-minute project video here:
-[🔗 YouTube / Vimeo link] (to be added)

 ## 🔐 Cybersecurity Risks with LLMs (based on OWASP Top 10)

 This project explores specific vulnerabilities: